 The DNS system is broken.
 The sorry state of DNS security exposes your server and your end users to a variety of risks.
 Some of those risks are preventable.

 When running your own mail server you have complete control over its performance and reliability.
-Perhaps the top choice in terms of running an open-source mail server is Amazon’s EC2 service on AWS.
-Here is how to get started.
+Here is how to get started with an open-source mail server on AWS EC2.

 When migrating a web service or adjusting DNS settings you may come across unexpected behavior of your site long after all errors have been fixed (or so you thought before hitting the Reload button).
 The hard reality is that in their quest for speed, web browsers try not to make new DNS requests they deem unnecessary.
 The result is much screaming&steaming from administrators who are in the middle of a job.